-31For instance Muralidharan, Niehaus, and Sukhtankar (2016) show large improvements in social welfare payments from a reform that digitized payments and made data on payment delays visible to senior officials.
+28For instance Muralidharan, Niehaus, and Sukhtankar (2016) show large improvements in social welfare payments from a reform that digitized payments and made data on payment delays visible to senior officials.
 These delays could then be monitored on a regular basis.
-In a related vein, Muralidharan et al. (forthcoming) and Callen et al. (2020) show that technologies like call-centres and customer-focused apps providing real-time data, which allow senior officials to crowd-source information from final beneficiaries, may significantly increase monitoring and improve service delivery even in the absence of formal incentives.
+In a related vein, Muralidharan et al. (2021) and Callen et al. (2020) show that technologies like call-centres and customer-focused apps providing real-time data, which allow senior officials to crowd-source information from final beneficiaries, may significantly increase monitoring and improve service delivery even in the absence of formal incentives.

-32This is consistent with qualitative evidence that successful at-scale reforms in India have featured the creation of program-specific staff capacity for implementation.
+29This is consistent with qualitative evidence that successful at-scale reforms in India have featured the creation of program-specific staff capacity for implementation.
 For example, the success in consistently providing cooked school meals in Indian public schools, even though many other routine functions fail, may be due to the hiring of dedicated staff for cooking and delivering meals (Chakraborty and Jayaraman, 2019; Singh, Park, and Dercon, 2014).
 Similarly, the successful biometric smartcards payment program studied by Muralidharan, Niehaus, and Sukhtankar (2016) augmented staffing by deploying additional locally-hired staff to make payments in villages.

-More generally, governments and donors are constantly designing and deploying programs to improve service delivery and development outcomes, and senior officials as well as staff often exert considerable good-faith efforts in doing so.
-These programs, which are often funded by donors and designed by experts and consultants, are typically judged based on the extent to which the program design reflects (perceived) international "best practices", whether it was done in partnership with government, and how many beneficiaries it "reached".
+and designed by experts and consultants, are typically judged based on the extent to which the program design reflects (perceived) international "best practices", whether it was done in partnership with government, and how many beneficiaries it reached.
+By all of these metrics, the program we study was a resounding success, and the continued scale up of the program to 600,000 schools reflects the official belief that the program was a success.

-By all of these metrics, the program studied here was a resounding success and the continued scale up reflects this official belief.
 Yet, as we demonstrate, no eventual outcomes changed.
-Thus, a broader lesson from our study and results is to highlight the importance of disciplining such initiatives with credible evaluations based on their impacts on ultimate outcomes of interest.
+Our results therefore provide experimental evidence to support the view expressed by scholars of foreign aid (using qualitative evidence of how aid-funded projects actually work) that there are severe agency problems in how foreign aid is implemented in practice (Martens et al., 2002).
+Thus, a broader lesson from our study and results is to highlight the importance of disciplining the foreign aid "industry" (and the consulting firms and experts who are part of it) with credible evaluations of their impacts on ultimate outcomes of interest.
 Doing so may help improve the effectiveness of billions of dollars of government and donor aid expenditure on service delivery in developing countries.